-For the financial year ended 31 March 2021 (FYE2021), revenue dropped by 1.2% to RM133.8 million from RM135.4 million last year.
-However, the division registered an increase in profit before tax of 174.9% to RM15.9 million compared to RM5.8 million for the same period last financial year.
-The increase in earnings was attributed to the continuous demand for our products as well as meticulous cost control and containment.
+For the financial year ended 31 March 2022 (FYE2022), revenue increased slightly by 1.1% to RM135.2 million from RM133.8 million last year.
+Correspondingly, the division registered an increase in profit before tax by 3.0% to RM16.3 million compared to RM15.9 million for the same period last financial year.
+The increase in earnings was attributed to lower cost of sales as a result of stronger supply chain management and lower overall finance cost following repayment of borrowings.

-During the year, we managed to open 10 retail stores and 36 consignment counters despite an extremely harsh business environment.
-This brings about a total of 225 consignment counters and 93 stand-alone outlets as at 31 March 2021.
+We have maintained the number of retail outlets and managed to open 6 more consignment counters during the year bringing a total of 231 consignment counters and 93 stand-alone outlets as at 31 March 2022.

-We implemented the following measures as part of the business plan to mitigate COVID-19 pandemic impact:
+We implemented the following measures as part of the business plan to mitigate COVID-19 impact:

-- Seek for more flexible rental arrangements in view of the imposition of MCO - Expedited the adoption of e-commerce with enhanced product offerings - Implemented just-in-time supply chain program to reduce inventory - Stringent compliance to safety guidelines set by the Ministry of Health to prevent business disruption
+- More flexible rental arrangements were made in view of the imposition of MCO - The successful adoption of e-commerce with enhanced product offerings - Implemented just-in-time supply chain program to reduce inventory - Continue to adhere to safety guidelines despite the uplift of COVID-19 restrictions

-BABY PRODUCTS DIVISION Number of Stores consignment counters 225 stand-alone outlets 85 large format stores 8
+BABY PRODUCTS DIVISION Number of Stores

+consignment counters 000000000000 231

+stand-alone outlets 00000 85

+large format stores ů.
+8

-The number of stores is as at 31 March 2021
+The number of stores is as at 31 March 2022